 Canarium mutabile roseoparvum or the Infrasubspecific Problem

-A few years ago, the problem of the subspecies was posed to me in naturalist but also ethical terms.
+A few years ago, the problem of the subspecies was posed to me in a naturalist but also ethical way.
 I was working on the definition of a possible form of Strombus mutabilis Swainson, 1821 from French Polynesia.
-Personal harvests in 2003 and 2009 allowed me to identify a form of plain pinkish or salmon flesh color.
+Personal harvests in 2003 and 2009 allowed me to identify a form of almost plain pinkish or salmon flesh color.
 The opening is distinctly orange with white teeth; the general form is robust with a pronounced suture.
 The average size is much smaller than the nominal form with values between 17 and 21mm, the observed specimens being adult on conchyliological criteria.
 The biotope for this particular form is similar in lagoons of Tahaa, Raiatea, Huahine and Moorea: in the small cavities filled with sand of the coral slab close to the reef, in 1 to 3m of water.

 I then tried to work on an infraspecific rank more neutral philosophically and better adapted to the field: the morph.